 The film has a distinctly 80's feel, which I happen to love, and therefore I enjoyed these key elements alongside the electric guitar soundtrack courtesy of Mark Kilian which creates a throwback to, and enhances, that vintage tone.

-While its always fun to see Liotta on screen, his minor role is little more than a glorified cameo without any real, notable scenes, except showcasing the cops’ indifference to crime affecting the immigrant community at that time.
-Also, the modern method of slapping the biggest star on the cover is once again employed here, so don’t be too surprised!
+While its always fun to see Liotta on screen, his minor role is little more than a glorified cameo without any real, notable scenes, except showcasing the cops' indifference to crime affecting the immigrant community at that time.
+Also, the modern marketing trick of showcasing the biggest star on the cover is once again employed here, so don't be too surprised.

-Even with the positives, such as those attached names, the gritty urban setting and the rarity of seeing an East-Meets-West Triad story set in the USA (definitely something which should be explored further) the weak pacing of the script and generic story, ticking every cliche box you can imagine, results in what I felt to be a perfectly enjoyable but unexceptional movie.
+Even with positives, such as the aforementioned names, the gritty urban setting and the rarity of seeing an East-Meets-West gangster story set in the USA, the weak pacing of the script and generic story, ticking every cliche box you can imagine, results in what I felt to be a perfectly enjoyable but unexceptional movie.
 Fine, but nothing special.
-It’s a shame as Green Dragons felt, at times, like it could have elevated itself beyond this with a tighter script, richer development of the plot and characters and some braver choices within the story.
-The end, for example, throws up a twist (really shoehorned in) that pays too much homage to one of the filmmaker’s previous works, and feels completely out of place without context or earlier scenes to back it up.
-I just wish they had either finished what they started and ended on a predictable, but probably satisfying note, or done something far cooler and brave, which could have drawn things to a heightened conclusion.
+It's a shame as Green Dragons felt, at times, like it could have elevated itself beyond this with a tighter script, richer development of the plot and characters, and some braver choices within the story.
+The end, for example, throws up a (shoehorned) twist that pays too much homage to one of the filmmaker's previous works, and feels completely out of place without context or earlier scenes to back it up.
+I just wish they had either finished what they started and ended on a predictable, but perhaps more satisfying note, or created something more unique and surprising.

 In terms of DVD special features, it includes a director's commentary, three 'making of' featurettes and deleted scenes, which do shed some interesting light on the production and the level of attention to detail paid in recreating the vibrant look, feel and imagery of Flushing in Queens, New York during the late 1980's and early 90's.
 It's always nice to see the level of care that goes into these elements.

-If you’re a fan of the gangster genre (or loved playing video games like Sleeping Dogs!), this is worth a look and will no doubt entertain, but it remains a pity they didn’t take a bigger swing to do something bold and drastically different.
+If you are a fan of the gangster genre (or loved playing video games like Sleeping Dogs), this is worth a look and will no doubt entertain, but it remains a pity they didn't take a bigger swing to do something bold and drastically different.
 Still, seeing the unexplored potential for these American set Chinese gangster stories, I hope to see more in the future.

-Revenge of the Green Dragons is released in the UK on DVD and On Demand on 29 June from eOne.
-Check out the trailer below.
+Revenge of the Green Dragons is out now on DVD and digital download from eOne.